The Cranberries: 1992–1995: Everybody Else Is Doing It, So Why Can't We? and No Need to Argue

 On 15 May 1995, the Cranberries had planned an impromptu free acoustic set for 3,000 people at National Sylvan Theater in Washington, D.C.
 The show was organized and promoted by radio station WHFS, which had paid for the use of five U.S. park police officers.
 Before the show began, the organizers realized how erroneous their original crowd estimates were when a frenzied crowd of over 10,000 devotees appeared.
 The show started 40 minutes late, and stage diving began before the first guitar note was played.
 Park Police officers established that they could not control the crowd and stopped the show after one and a half songs.
 When the crowd were told that the Cranberries would not be returning, rioting began, with the crowd throwing rocks, food, and beer bottles at Park Police officers.
 Some audience members jumped onstage, and O'Riordan's acoustic guitar was stolen.
 More officers in riot gear arrived, and dozens of mounted horse patrols cleared the south quarter of the Washington Monument grounds while the fracas continued outside.

 On 23 May 1995, at London's Grosvenor House, the Cranberries were nominated for Best Contemporary Song for "Zombie" at the Ivor Novello Awards.
-In mid-1995, the Cranberries had broken the American market; while the UK bands had failed.
 At that time, the band was Ireland's biggest musical export since U2.
 In 1995 the Cranberries performed "Ode to My Family" at the World Music Awards, winning the Award for Best Irish Recording Artists.
 They were named Best Irish Recording Artists at the 10th annual Irish Music awards, held at Dublin's Burlington Hotel.
 On 23 November 1995 the Cranberries won the "Best Song" award for "Zombie" at the 1995 MTV Europe Music Awards, beating out Michael Jackson's "You Are Not Alone".
 During the No Need to Argue European tour '95, the Cranberries performed to more than 500,000 people, with peak attendance reaching 20,000 people per night in United States.